Mach Principle and a new theory of gravitation: Logical description of the theory

-But question about fixing the inertial coordinate system remains.
-Mach \cite{Jammer} proposed to fix the inertial reference frame by looking at acceleration of the frame with respect to the distant stars.
-Therefore, the distant stars or galaxies etc somehow define the inertial properties of matter.
-A detailed look at Mach's principle shows that it opposes the General theory of Relativity.
+However, question about fixing an inertial coordinate system remains.
+To overcome this problem, Mach \cite{Jammer} proposed that the inertial reference frame can be fixed by measuring the acceleration of the frame with respect to the distant stars (or other objects).
+Hence, distant objects somehow affect the inertial properties of matter.

-In the following section a brief discussion of the logic behind General theory of relativity is given.
-Then I shall show that Mach's principle gives some phenomenon that the General theory of Relativity cannot explain.